-A recognised vaccination certificate is a certificate authorised by the national regulatory authority of the administering country, that are authorized with 14 days after the last dose, utilising only vaccines approved by the European Medicines Authority ((Comirnaty [Pfizer], Jannsen [Johnson & Johnson], Spikevax [Moderna], Vaxzevria [AstraZeneca]).
+A recognised vaccination certificate is a certificate authorised by the national regulatory authority of the administering country, that are authorized with 14 days after the last dose, utilising only vaccines approved by the European Medicines Authority (Comirnaty [Pfizer], found at the Malta Ministry for Health Travel Page.

+Jannsen [Johnson & Johnson], Spikevax [Moderna], Vaxzevria [AstraZeneca]).